 - Find property transaction forms, guides and fees

 - Access planning permits and subdivision applications (SPEAR)

 News and Events

-The Victorian Government has released a new discussion paper – Better Apartments – to bring together community and industry voices about how to improve the internal design amenity of apartments.
+The Victorian Government has released a Plan Melbourne refresh discussion paper to bring together community and industry voices about how we plan for growth across our city.